-He says it is interesting to see how that plays out in this Assembly.
-There are many social policy issues that it is going to be interesting to see how it plays out in this Assembly.
-At the moment I have no idea where the appetite of this Assembly is on social issues and that will be fascinating to see how it develops over the next few months.
+- 3140 He says it is interesting to see how that plays out in this Assembly, there are many social policy issues that it is going to be interesting to see how it plays out in this Assembly.
+At the moment I have no idea where the appetite of this Assembly is on social issues and that will be fascinating to see how it develops over the next few months. - Deputy Gollop mentioned that our cost of living is far higher than the UK and he is absolutely 3145 right and our minimum wage is very similar to that in the UK.
+So the question is I suppose is the most important thing competitiveness i.e. having a similar minimum wage to the UK in order to stimulate job creation and economic growth, or is it fairness where you could argue that actually we should probably have a 30% higher minimum wage than the UK because our cost of living is typically probably about 30% higher.
+It is a philosophical question that will be interesting - I mean - I do not subscribe to either of those extremes I think the 60% median earnings in Guernsey is about right and it would not fall in either of those extremes.

-Deputy Gollop mentioned that our cost of living is far higher than the UK and he is absolutely right and our minimum wage is very similar to that in the UK.
-So the question is I suppose is the most important thing competitiveness i.e. having a similar minimum wage to the UK in order to stimulate ich creation and economic growth, or is it fairness where you could argue that actually
+Deputy Gollop also mentioned the living wage I wish people would not use that ludicrous term, there is no such thing as a living wage, it implies that there is some kind of magic wage level at which an employee if you pay them that they will not need to come for any kind of benefits, that that is the right amount they need to live on.
+Well what I need to be paid to live on as a single person, as a widower, with no dependents any more, with my mortgage paid off therefore no - yes

-- 3110 stimulate job creation and economic growth, or is it fairness, where you could argue that actually we should probably have a 30% higher minimum wage than the UK because our cost of living is typically probably about 30% higher.
-It is a philosophical question that will be interesting - I do not subscribe to either of those extremes.
-I think the 60% median earnings in Guernsey is about right and it would not fall in either of those extremes. - 3115 Deputy Gollop also mentioned the living wage.
-I wish people would not use that ludicrous term, there is no such thing as a living wage.
-It implies that there is some kind of magic wage level at which an employee, if you pay them that, will not need to come for any kind of benefits, that that is the right amount they need to live on.
-Well, what I need to be paid to live on as a single person, as a widower, with no dependants any more, with my mortgage paid off, therefore no yes, I give way to Deputy -
+I give way to Deputy -